 Dates for each in-person event can be found on the ‘Friday Round Table’ page.

 After Pesach (April 23rd until the end of May), we will turn our focus, both for in-person and online programming, to topics students will likely face on college campuses.
 Those seminars and events will take place with the entire cohort together.

 Shabbatonim: TOS will host two shabbatonim during the year.
 The first will take place November 18th-19th.
 The second will take place March 10th-11th.
 More details TBD.

 Students must commit to regular attendance for both in-person events and online seminars.
 Additionally, participants will be expected to carefully prepare the assigned readings for their classes.
-This is a selective program with a limited number of spots.
-As such, we expect enrolled students to meet these requirements.
-Students who are unable may be asked to leave the program.
+Since this is a selective program with a limited number of spots.
+We expect enrolled students to meet these reasonable requirements.
+Students who are unable to meet our requirements may be asked to leave the program.